-1. Background
+Background

-1.1.
 Lower Anchors and Tethers for Children (LATCH) requirements, introduced more than a decade ago, are intended to make it easier for parents to install child restraints by standardizing attachments between vehicles and restraints.
 But LATCH systems vary, and many parents still struggle to use LATCH correctly.
 Ratings from the Insurance Institute for Highway Safety will help guide parents to identify vehicles with easy LATCH systems and encourage vehicle manufacturers to make lower anchors more accessible and tether anchors easier to locate.
 Parents who use LATCH are more likely to get a good, tight installation, so improving LATCH will not only make installations easier for parents but also reduce child restraint misuse.
 This document outlines the data collection protocol for vehicle LATCH hardware evaluations.

-2. TestID
+1. TestID

-2.1.
+1.1.
 Assign a TestID that begins with the letters "LAT," followed by the calendar year and sequence number (e.g., LAT14001, LAT14002).
 TestIDs can be defined for vehicles before evaluations begin or can be sequentially assigned as vehicles are evaluated.

-3. Vehicle Data
+2. Vehicle Data

-- 3.1.
-Record the vehicle model year, make, model, trim level, and vehicle identification number (VIN). - 3.2.
-Record the number of rear seat positions, type of seat covering materials [cloth, leather, leatherette], total number of lower anchor sets (2 lower anchors per set, record 0.5 sets for 1 anchor that shares with another in an adjacent seat position), and total number of tether anchors. - 3.3.
-Record from information in the owner's manual whether lower anchors can be used in the second row, center seat position [not applicable; no; yes, dedicated anchors; yes, borrowed anchors; yes, 1 dedicated, 1 borrowed from 21; yes, 1 dedicated, 1 borrowed from 22]. - 3.4.
+- 2.1.
+Record the vehicle model year, make, model, trim level, and vehicle identification number (VIN). - 2.2.
+Record the number of rear seat positions, type of seat covering materials [cloth, leather, leatherette], total number of lower anchor sets (2 lower anchors per set, record 0.5 sets for 1 anchor that shares with another in an adjacent seat position), and total number of tether anchors.
+Vehicles used for LATCH evaluation will be chosen based on the seat covering specified by class in Appendix A, though additional seat coverings may also be evaluated. - 2.3.
+Record from information in the owner's manual whether lower anchors can be used in the second row, center seat position [not applicable; no; yes, dedicated anchors; yes, borrowed anchors; yes, 1 dedicated, 1 borrowed from 21; yes, 1 dedicated, 1 borrowed from 22]. - 2.4.
 Record the temperature of the seat material inside the vehicle at the time of evaluation.
-Target temperature for evaluations is 20 ± 8 degrees Celsius. - 3.5.
+Target temperature for evaluations is 20 ± 8 degrees Celsius. - 2.5.
 Zero all angle gauges to the vehicle sill.

-4. Vehicle Owner's Manual Evaluation
+3. Vehicle Owner's Manual Evaluation

+- 3.1.
+Examine the vehicle owner's manual for the following: - Diagrams that clearly mark locations of lower and tether anchors [yes/no] - Concurrent use of lower anchors and seat belt is allowed [yes/no/not specified] - Instructions for both single strap and double strap (v-shaped) tethers [yes/no] - Tether anchor weight limit [none stated; Use tether if child is more than 48 pounds; combined weight of 65 pounds; limit of the child restraint (can be used with all forward-facing child restraints)]

+4. Seat Position Data

 - 4.1.
-Examine the vehicle owner's manual for the following: - Diagrams that clearly mark locations of lower and tether anchors [yes/no] - Concurrent use of lower anchors and seat belt is allowed [yes/no/not specified] - Instructions for both single strap and double strap (v-shaped) tethers [yes/no] - Tether anchor weight limit [none stated; Use tether if child is more than 48 lb; combined weight of 65 lb; limit of the child restraint (can be used with all forward-facing child restraints)]

-5. Seat Position Data

-- 5.1.
 Seat positions are designated as illustrated in Figure 1.
 Document each rear seat position and whether lower anchors and tether anchor are available.
 For lower anchors, there are 2 lower anchors per set.
-Record 0.5 sets for 1 anchor that shares with another in an adjacent seat position. - 5.2.
+Record 0.5 sets for 1 anchor that shares with another in an adjacent seat position. - 4.2.
 For seat positions with no lower anchors or tether anchor, no additional data needs to be collected beyond the seat location and the absence of LATCH hardware.